 Power to Marin?
 "A newly formed group, the Marin Energy Authority, plans to approve its first contract with Shell Energy North America in February to bring more renewable power to the county.
 Through a form of public collective purchasing, it plans to provide a greener alternative to the power from the Pacific Gas & Electric Company.
 [PG&E] is making every effort to [stop the effort], jawboning participants, hinting at legal action and, most importantly, backing a voter referendum to nip such plans anywhere in the state.
-Marin, closely followed by San Francisco, is racing to get its program established because a statewide initiative, backed by PG&E (continued on next page) The display of calling cards from firms offering professional services appears in every issue of Northern News.
+Marin, closely followed by San Francisco, is racing to get its program established because a statewide initiative, backed by PG&E innovative solutions | stronger communities www.migcom.com and likely to be on the ballot next June could make it much harder to do so.
+The initiative, known as New Two-Thirds Requirement for Local Public Electricity Providers, would amend the state's Constitution to require local governments to win the approval of two-thirds of voters before pursuing community choice with any public money or bonds.
+It would also require two-thirds of voters to approve a local government's use of public money or bonds to start or expand municipal electricity services." -Katharine Mieszkowski, "New group seeks to bring greener power to Marin," The New York Times, December 20, 2009.

+The display of calling cards from firms offering professional services appears in every issue of Northern News.
 Fees paid by the firms for this service help defray the costs of this newsletter.